OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 <p align="center" width="100%"><img src="images/im39.png" alt="" style="width: 50%; max-width: 600px;"></p>

-In the end, this was an awesome experience that expanded our understanding of Ethereum infrastructure, public goods funding, and even a tad about prediction markets.
-We’d love to do some research using AI to replicate human judgement.
-The process would be emulating a RLHF procedure where we’d have the jurors complete a survey on what they think makes for a good infrastructure package, have them perform a few sample comparisons, convert these juror preferences into a “juror specific” prompt that can be used to make other comparisons.
-We’d then create the feedback loop where AI selected comparisons would be made using the juror prompt and then shown to the juror for which they’d then rate the quality of the comparisons.
-We’d then use that feedback to update the prompt, repeating the process as we track inter-rater reliability metrics as they converge between the AI and the juror.
-This approach will likely yield valuable, scalable and accurate results.
+In the end, __this was an awesome experience that expanded our understanding of Ethereum infrastructure, public goods funding, and even a tad about prediction markets__.  __We’d love to do some research into the use of AI to replicate human judgement__.
+The process would emulate a RLHF procedure where we’d have the jurors complete a survey on what they think makes for a good infrastructure package, have them perform a few sample comparisons, and then convert these juror preferences into a “juror specific” prompt that can be used to make other comparisons.
+We’d then create the feedback loop where AI selected comparisons would be made using the juror prompt and show these comparisons to the juror who would then rate the quality of the selections.
+That feedback would then be used to update the prompt, repeating the process as we track inter-rater reliability metrics for convergence between the AI and the juror.
+Given the write-ups and successful methodologies of the other participants, this approach will likely yield valuable, scalable and accurate results.
 We look forward to working with all other public goods enthusiasts as we push the mission of an open world onward.

 Do you want to see public goods win?
 Do want to support do-gooders that experiment across the open source web3 landscape?
 If so, grab a bag of $IACS and hodl to show your commitment to the digital commons!